The Kennedy Wild Bird Food Guide to the Cuckoo

 Where do cuckoos live?

-The common cuckoo is known for its habitat in Europe and parts of Asia.
 The bird spends spring and summer in parts of Europe and Asia, but is known to migrate to Africa during the colder months.
-In the UK, you are more likely to spot a cuckoo in southern or central parts of the country, arriving in late March or April and often departing by September.
+In the UK, you are more likely to spot them in southern or central parts of the country, arriving in late March or April and often departing by September.

 If you’re looking to attract a cuckoo or any other wild birds to your area, don’t forget to grab some of our their favourite sunflower seeds for birds.